rmsandu/rmsandu.github.io.old/_posts/2024-06-15-sdxlfinetuning.md

 subtitle: Fine-tuning your own images with Stable Diffusion XL - Just another project with my cats
 cover-img: /assets/img/Thor_Hawaii_cover.jpg
 thumbnail-img: /assets/img/media_images_validation_1300.png
-tags: [stable diffusion, genai, gradio, segmind, dalle]
+tags: [stable diffusion, genai, gradio, sdxl, midjourney, sd3, finetuning, python, google colab]
 published: true
 ---

 Late to the party as usual, I finally got around fine-tuning my own images with [Stable Diffusion XL 1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) on a free-tier [Google Colab](https://colab.research.google.com/drive/15oWr8S3OHIau4GwpRybBg9RvM6WHwhUG?usp=sharing) using LoRA.
 Despite many tutorials being available so far, it took a bit of trial and error to get optimal results.
 I used the SDXL weights from StabilityAI on images of my cat Thor and fine-tuned them using the [Dreambooth method](https://arxiv.org/pdf/2208.12242) which requires only a few (how many is a few?) images of the subject.
-I chose SDXL because I wanted my photos to have a high resolution (1024x1024).There seems to be conflicting opinions on the best parameters to use for fine-tuning, especially when it comes to objects and not people's faces.
+I chose SDXL because I wanted my photos to have a high resolution (1024x1024).
+There seems to be conflicting opinions on the best parameters to use for fine-tuning, especially when it comes to objects and not people's faces.
 Many blogs, tutorials, papers, etc., suggested using prior-preservation when fine-tuning on images of pets, whereas other resources insisted prior-preservation is redundant for anything except human faces.
 Some tutorials suggest that a 200-400 training steps should be sufficient for animals, but I found that 500-1000 steps give better results.

 ## Input data

 In order to start training we need the following:
 - the [Diffusers libraries](https://github.com/huggingface/diffusers)
 - the [SDXL Dreambooth Python script](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/train_dreambooth_lora_sdxl.py) and [README](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/README_sdxl.md )
-- at least 16 GB of VRAM (a Tesla GPU T4 from [Google Colab](https://colab.research.google.com/drive/15oWr8S3OHIau4GwpRybBg9RvM6WHwhUG?usp=sharing))
+- at least 16 GB of VRAM (because I am GPU poor, a free Tesla GPU T4 in my case from [Google Colab](https://colab.research.google.com/drive/15oWr8S3OHIau4GwpRybBg9RvM6WHwhUG?usp=sharing))
 - 10 - 15 images of your subject in various poses, lighting, backgrounds, angles - as much variety as possible of the subject.

 Although the original Dreambooth paper mentions using 3-5 images from my experience and others the optimal number is around 10-15 images of the subject.
 I used 15 images of Thor in various poses with various backgrounds.
 As we can notice, Thor is mostly centered in the photos and there are no other pets (his brother) or objects.
 If the photo is cluttered with othe objects, humans, pets, etc Dreambooth will not be able to learn the unique subject we are training to fine-tune.
 Speaking of unique, the principle of Dreambooth is using an unique token (word) associated with the subject to be injected in the "dictionary" of the model during the fine-tuning process.This is called the `instance_prompt` and can be something like `"a photo of <TOK> cat"`, where `TOK` is my unique identifier describing Thor.
 The word describing the generic class noun of the subject (i.e. cat in this context) is also needed for better results.